artax-committee/Artax/ARTAX_COMMITTEE.md

-ARTAX COMMITTEE   - Artax [NO ICO] Community driven coin.
+ARTAX COMMITTEE   - Artax [NO ICO]-[NO PRESALE] Community driven coin.
+Virgin PoW Launch

 Establishment of steering committee for proposal implementation and planning